CyberzenFr/CyberzenFr/Arti_finder/Readme.md

 It allows you to investigate a Windows machine and look for possible artifacts that may have been left behind after its infection.

-An article about this tool was written on Cyberzen's blog.
+An article about this tool was written on [Cyberzen's blog](https://blog.cyberzen.com/A-la-recherche-d-artefacts-sur-Windows-via-Powershell.html).

 ## I) Preparation

-At a minimum, you must have the `arti_finder.ps1` script in a directory containing all the rights and have a `Blacklists` directory containing all the rules you want to test.
+At least, you must have the `arti_finder.ps1` script in a directory containing all the rights and have a `Blacklists` directory containing all the rules you want to test.

 The format of the rules files is as follows: